 A defendant in a DUI accident case with injuries can also defend against the charge of aggravated assault by demonstrating that his conduct did not “cause” the alleged victim’s injuries.
 In Arizona, a defendant’s act causes an injury if it produces the injury, and the injury would not have occurred without the defendant’s act.
 To see this rule in operation, consider an accident whereby a DUI driver hits a jaywalking pedestrian in dark clothing on an unlit street at night.
 In this situation, defendant could retain a human factors expert to testify regarding the inability of sober drivers to perceive and react to jaywalkers under such circumstances.
 If, through such testimony, they can convince the jury that the accident would have happened regardless of whether he was driving DUI or not.
 In that case, they can obtain an acquittal on a charge of aggravated assault based upon the argument that his reckless act (i.e. driving while intoxicated) did not cause the alleged victim’s injuries.

 If you are charged with aggravated assault arising out of a DUI accident with injuries, you must retain an experienced and aggressive Phoenix criminal attorney to represent you.
 The stakes are too high to go it alone.
-Stone Rose Law can help, so call now for a free consultation.
+Stone Rose Law can help, so contact us online or call 480-498-8998 now for a free consultation.